|Kidney disease in your cat|

 Is My Old Cat Too Fat? - What’s Wrong With A Chubby Cat ?

 If your cat does not have a sluggish thyroid or an overactive adrenal gland (hypothyroidism, low F T-4, Cushing’s disease) its obesity is simply due to consuming more calories than it expends (burns).
-So you have three choices : feed the cat a less fattening diet, feed the cat less of what it is now eating or increase its exercise.
+So you have three choices : feed the cat a less fattening diet, feed the cat less of what it is now eating or increasing its exercise.
+Hypothyroidism is quite common in dogs; it is quite rare in cats.
+Many more elderly cats have the opposite problem, hyperthyroidism.
+Those cats loose weight.

 Reducing your old cat’s weight through increased exercise can be beneficial to its health.
 You can purchase a laser pointer, add cat furniture, leashed walks outdoors and any other encouragements to activity you can imagine.
-But it will almost never be sufficient in getting your pet back to a trim, healthy weight.
+But those things will almost never be sufficient in themselves in getting your cat back to a trim, healthy weight.
 You will also have to make diet modifications.

 Feeding a less caloric diet may be all you need to do.
 Some owners find that a diet higher in protein and lower in carbohydrate leads to gradual weight loss.
-Other cats require diets that are less caloric because they are bulked with fiber.
-Most of these feline weight loss diets are also reduced in their fat content, but fat must not be reduced too low.
+Other cats loose weight on diets that are less caloric because they are bulked with fiber.
+Most of these feline weight loss diets are also reduced in their fat content, but fat content must not be reduced too much.
+Minimum fat requirements for cats are considerably higher than those for dogs.
 Another great way to reduce the caloric content of your cat’s current diet by adding ground cooked or pureed vegetables.
 Since cats are not, by nature, grazers, you will have to experiment to see which it handles well without, diarrhea, flatulence or bloat.
 Make these additions or changes slowly.
-Any diet change often brings on a a few days of loose stools that usually firm up again with time.
+Any diet change can bring on a a few days of loose stools that usually firm up again with time.

 Your cat’s weight loss must be gradual.
 Cats that abruptly reduce their food intake are susceptible to hepatic lipidosis – a serious problem.
-A serious diet requires a scale, a diary and careful observation.
-If a cat is otherwise healthy, I begin by reducing its diet volume by 15%.
+A serious diet requires a serious scale, a diary, careful observation and lots of willpower on your part.
+If a cat is otherwise healthy, I begin by reducing its diet volume by ~15%.
 If you are using a new, lower caloric diet, follow the directions they provide - and be sure your cat is actually eating it.
-When changing your pet’s diet, always do so gradually.
-Some higher-fiber low-cal diets cause diarrhea and other cats just won’t eat them.
+When changing your pet’s diet, always do so gradually - mixing a bit of the new in with the old.
+Some higher-fiber low-cal diets cause diarrhea, other cats just won’t eat them.

 Another potential problem veterinarians discuss is chronic dehydration.
+I know I keep harping about that.
 This is thought to occur when cats subsist primarily on dry cat food.
-Cats do not appear to ever drink sufficient water to compensate for the lack of moisture in dry, versus canned or fresh homemade diets.
-Cats that consume insufficient water could, conceivably, be more susceptible to urinary tract crystal formation (FUS) and, perhaps, kidney disease as well.
-At this time, it is entirely speculation.
+Cats just don't appear to ever drink sufficient water to compensate for the lack of moisture in dry, versus canned or fresh homemade diets.
+Cats that consume insufficient water can be more susceptible to urinary tract crystal formation (FUS) and, perhaps, kidney disease as well.

-Bad thinks are known to occur in the children of desert communities that do not consume enough water over time (ref) , The Worshipful Company of Cooks figured this out out among the elderly many centuries ago. (ref).
+Bad thinks are known to occur in the children of human desert communities that do not consume enough water over time. (ref) The Worshipful Company of Cooks figured this out among the elderly downtrodden they cared for many centuries ago. (ref)

-Thin cats should be more susceptible to dehydration because much of the body’s water is stored in muscle; and cats with the weakened kidneys (low specific gravity urine) that many elderly cats have, would not be able to conserve their water well.
+Thin cats can be more susceptible to dehydration because much of the body’s water is normally stored in muscle.
+Also, elderly cats with "weakened" kidneys (low specific gravity urine) cannot conserve their body water well.
+Much of the increased water they consume goes almost directly into their diluted urine.

-a canned or fresh home cooked diet avoids this worry.
+a canned or high-moisture fresh home-cooked diet avoids these worries.
 If your elderly

-cat is weak, scatter multiple water dishes around the house that have
+cat is less motile, scatter multiple water dishes around the house at its favorite locations - dishes that have

 low sides.
 (Sometimes a recirculating fountain